Han (musician): SKZ-Record/Player and solo music

 After debuting, Stray Kids began a YouTube-based non-album singles project, SKZ-Record/Player, where individual members could upload solo and/or sub-unit original songs, cover versions, or dance performances, exploring their own artistic expression beyond the group's collective style.
-As of August 2024, Han was the most prolific contributor to the project, with eleven original solo songs (in release order: "Close"; "I Got It"; "Alien"; "Wish You Back"; "Happy"; "Volcano"; "Miserable (You & Me)"; "13"; "Maybe"; "Human"; and "Hold My Hand"), three original sub-unit songs ("Zone", as part of 3Racha; "Want So Bad", a duet with band mate Lee Know; and "Respirator", a duet with bandmate Seungmin), one original duet with Bae of Nmixx ("1, 2, 3, 4, 5"), and two cover versions (both with band mate Seungmin and both of songs by Day6).
-He was also credited as the lyricist and co-composer of "Hold On", recorded for the project by Seungmin.
+As of May 2026, Han was the most prolific contributor to the project, with thirteen original solo songs (in release order: "Close"; "I Got It"; "Alien"; "Wish You Back"; "Happy"; "Volcano"; "Miserable (You & Me)"; "13"; "Maybe"; "Human"; "Hold My Hand"; "Raining Stars"; and "Back to Life"), three original sub-unit songs ("Zone", as part of 3Racha; "Want So Bad", a duet with bandmate Lee Know; and "Respirator", a duet with bandmate Seungmin), one original duet with Bae of Nmixx ("1, 2, 3, 4, 5"), and two cover versions (both with bandmate Seungmin and both of songs by Day6).
+He was also credited as the lyricist and co-composer of "Hold On" and "Into the Current", recorded for the project by Seungmin, and "The Little Things", recorded for the project by I.N.

 Six of these, plus a further, previously unheard solo song, "Run", were released to digital platforms as part of Stray Kids' digital compilation album, SKZ-Replay, in December 2022.
 As of July 2024, the remainder had yet to see wider release, though "Respirator" was performed in March 2024 on the final day of Stray Kids' fourth fan-meeting, SKZ Magic School.
 "Hold My Hand", first performed in August 2024 as part of Stray Kids' DominATE tour in Seoul, was later released as part of Stray Kids' special album, Hop, in December 2024, with an accompanying music video released to the band's SKZ-Record/Player YouTube project.
 In March 2025, as part of Stray Kids' digital single album Mixtape: Dominate, Han and Felix released a duet, "Truman"; an accompanying music video was released on the Stray Kids YouTube channel.

-As of April 2025, Han has had several additional songs which had neither been released to SKZ-Record/Player nor to wider digital platforms, including "Scissor", which was performed at the Unite ON: Hallyu Festival in 2020, and "Don't Say", which was performed during Stray Kids' 5-Star Dome Tour in 2023, where Han played guitar during concert for the first time.
+As of May 2026, Han has had several additional songs which had neither been released to SKZ-Record/Player nor to wider digital platforms, including "Scissor", which was performed at the Unite ON: Hallyu Festival in 2020, and "Don't Say", which was performed during Stray Kids' 5-Star Dome Tour in 2023, where Han played guitar during concert for the first time.